 Frequently Asked Questions

-Latin for “always faster”.
+Latin for "always faster".
 SDA recognizes that good enough capabilities in the hands of the joint warfighter sooner may be better than delivering the perfect solution too late.
-Because of this, it means we as an agency accept a higher level of risk, employ novel business models, and move to develop and field capabilities more quickly than you might see in “traditional” government agencies.
-We believe this builds resiliency into our people and our product—the National Defense Space Architecture.
+Because of this, it means we as an agency accept a higher level of risk, employ novel business models, and move to develop and field capabilities more quickly than you might see in "traditional" government agencies.
+We believe this builds resiliency into our people and our product-the Proliferated Warfighter Space Architecture.

 When we say “semper citius”, we mean that we are moving at or ahead of the speed of the threat because we know the joint warfighter is counting on us.